nimbletents/nimbletents.github.io/_i18n/en/rapidresponse/data-management-for-rrr.md

 # Nimble Data Management

-Rapid Response Research (RRR), as “quickly deployed scholarly interventions,” especially relies on toolkits and nascent scholarways that aim to reduce obstacles in our paths or corners around which we have to slow to turn.
+Rapid Response Research (RRR), as “quickly deployed scholarly interventions,” especially relies on toolkits and nascent scholarly approaches that aim to reduce obstacles on corners around which we have been too slow to turn.
 The introduction to RRR describes it from many different perspectives, including team management, makeup, scope, and the like.
-Here, instead, we will discuss data management.
+Here we will discuss data management.

-Given the centrality of data acquisition and analysis to RRR, developing a data management plan, in order to lessen confusion and inconsistency when teams race to manipulate adjust the data for their own specific needs, becomes paramount.
-In fact, it such a plan should be part of the exploratory RRR work.
+Given the centrality of data acquisition and analysis to RRR, developing a data management plan, in order to lessen confusion and inconsistency when teams race to manipulate and adjust the data for their own specific needs, becomes paramount.
+In fact, such a plan should be part of the exploratory RRR work.
 In lieu of a bullet list of best practices, here are two core concepts to RRR data management that extend even to data management in general: immutability and centrality.